Link Search Menu Expand Document

 Later, additional techniques were disclosed by security researchers:

-Currently, Metasploit only supports attacking ESC1, ESC2, ESC3, ESC4 and ESC13.
-As such, this page only covers exploiting ESC1 through ESC4 and ESC13 at this time.
+Currently, Metasploit only supports attacking ESC1, ESC2, ESC3, ESC4, ESC8, ESC13 and ESC15.
+As such, this page only covers exploiting that subset of ESC flaws.

 Before continuing, it should be noted that ESC1 is slightly different than ESC2 and ESC3 as the diagram notes above.
 This is because in ESC1, one has control over the subjectAltName field in the generated certificate, which is also known as the SAN field.
 This field allows one to specify who the certificate should authenticate as.
 Therefore, all an attacker needs to do is simply modify this field and they can gain a certificate that allows them to authenticate as any user they wish.